Skip to content

 Perth

-Perth Zoo is located about 3 km away from the city centre.
-It was opened in 1898 and there, you can experience some of the country’s unique wildlife in the Australian Bushwalk and Wetlands exhibits.
+Perth Zoo is about 3 km from the city centre.
+It was opened in 1898, and visitors can experience some of the country’s unique wildlife in the Australian Bushwalk and Wetlands exhibits.

-The zoo hosts many animals, such as kangaroos, koalas, wallabies, wombats, and Tasmanian devils.
-The exhibits there can take you around the world to different ecosystems where you will be able to feed the giraffes at the African Savannah, enjoy an elephant show, or take a look at a pygmy marmoset in the South American primate exhibit.
+The zoo hosts many animals, including kangaroos, koalas, wallabies, wombats, and Tasmanian devils.
+The exhibits there can take you worldwide to different ecosystems, where you can feed the giraffes at the African Savannah, enjoy an elephant show, or look at a pygmy marmoset in the South American primate exhibit.

 The Bell Tower